aimeos/aimeos-docs/src/providers/service/index.md

 The value for **internalcode** can be the name that is expected by the external service if you have to post the value directly to the gateway.
 Otherwise, it should be the same as the value for "code".

 **Label** is just an arbitrary name to know what the option is for.
 It can be displayed by the administration interface to the editors to explain what they have to enter.

-**Note**: Labels can't be translated.
 You can add a translation for your new field (to show a specific value on the front-end) like this (Laravel `config/shop.php` example):

 ```
 'i18n' => [